094459/aqd-cli-workshop/workshop/12-reviewing-code.md

 cd kiro-cli-workshop-customer-survey-app
 ```

-You will now be in the customer survey demo app.
-Skip the next task.
+You will now be in the customer survey demo app. **Skip the next task - your project will already be using git for version control**

 **Task-02**